DENSO develops highly standardized automotive climate control unit

 DENSO Corp. has developed a new automotive climate control unit that can be used for a wide variety of vehicles ranging from compact to luxury cars.
 The company says it is the first automotive climate control unit that can be used across vehicle models.

-Conventional climate control units are often designed and tailored to each vehicle model, but this product has a new structure which enabled to standardize components while realizing required performance.
+Conventional climate control units are often designed and tailored to each vehicle model, but this Article has a new structure which enabled to standardize components while realizing required performance.
 DENSO says the highly standardized automotive climate control unit, which is smaller and lighter while realizing higher performance, is the world's first of its kind.

-"Many of the subcomponents for this product, such as air mix door, servo motor and blower fan were newly developed, which enabled to reduce the unit's size by 20% compared to DENSO's conventional model, and significantly standardized the unit," says Katsuhisa Shimokawa, executive director responsible for DENSO's Thermal Systems Business Unit.
+"Many of the subcomponents for this Article, such as air mix door, servo motor and blower fan were newly developed, which enabled to reduce the unit's size by 20% compared to DENSO's conventional model, and significantly standardized the unit," says Katsuhisa Shimokawa, executive director responsible for DENSO's Thermal Systems Business Unit.

 The thickness of the air mix door is half that of DENSO's conventional ones.
 The use of sophisticated forming technologies reduced the depth and weight of the unit, according to DENSO.
 Also, the conventional unit required several servo motors to operate the air mix door, but the new unit has standardized doors and needs only one, enabling the unit case to be made smaller.
 For the new blower fan, the wing blades of the fan are re-shaped to best suit the wind flow, which allowed the new fan to become 15% smaller and consume 20% less power, yet maintaining high air discharge capacity.